With ever more reports of air traffic controllers sleeping on the job, those responsible for their work schedules are in full damage control mode.

 How convenient.
 The purported independence of the team’s review is questionable.
-Of the eight members of the review team, six were from the FAA.
-The seventh was from the Department of Transportation, which had already conducted its own review and mildly suggested that “some adjustments” to FAA certification practices were in order.
+Six out of the eight members of the review team were from the FAA.
+The seventh member was from the Department of Transportation, which had already conducted its own review and mildly suggested that “some adjustments” to FAA certification practices were in order.

 The eighth official was a former Boeing executive who was also the former head of the FAA’s Atlanta Aircraft Certification Office.
 This individual could not be expected to find fault with a certification process which had signs of FAA-industry collusion written all over it.

 This eight-man panel hardly meets the test of a hard-bitten, thorough and independently qualified team of experts entirely free of the system under examination.

 Given the sordid history of these puffball analyses, one should be rightly skeptical of the “independent” commission to be appointed to examine air traffic control scheduling and training practices.

 * The addition a mere 1 hour to the time-off falls far short of two full shifts off watch.

 * The Call to Action might allow for an airing of controller concerns, but these meetings are more likely to avoid any creative scheduling solutions.